ghoumbadji/ghoumbadji/README.md

 ---
 I'm **Georges HOUMBADJI**, a Graduate Student at **ECE Paris**.

-I have a **Bachelor's degree in Information Technology** from **EPITECH**, where I discovered and improved my expertise in computer science concepts.
-I have over 2 years of professional experience in computer science and data analytics.
+I hold a **Bachelor's degree in Information Technology** from **EPITECH**, where I developed and refined my expertise in computer science concepts.
+I have over 2 years of professional experience in computer science and data science.

-My interests lie in using my **statistical knowledge** to make better decisions and developing **large-scale machine learning systems**.
+My interests lie in applying my statistical knowledge to make informed decisions and developing large-scale machine learning systems.

 You can reach me at: georgesbryandhoumbadji@gmail.com